Gato-class submarine

-The Gatos, along with the closely related and es that followed, accounted for most of the Navy's World War II submarines; they destroyed much of the Japanese merchant marine and a large portion of the Imperial Japanese Navy.
-In some references, the Gatos are combined with their successors, especially the Balao class.
+The Gato class, along with the closely related and es that followed, accounted for most of the Navy's World War II submarines; they destroyed much of the Japanese merchant marine and a large portion of the Imperial Japanese Navy.
+In some references, the Gato boats are combined with their successors, especially the Balao class.

 Gatos name comes from a species of small catshark.
-Like most other U.S. Navy submarines of the period, ships of the Gato class were given the names of aquatic creatures.
+Like most other U.S. Navy submarines of the period, boats of the Gato class were given the names of aquatic creatures.

 Design

 AA-1 class and V-boats

-The Gato-class ships were considered to be fleet submarines, designed to operate as adjuncts to the main battle fleet, based on standard-type battleships since World War I. They were to scout out ahead of the fleet and report on the enemy fleet's composition, speed, and course, then they were to attack and whittle down the enemy in preparation for the main fleet action, a titanic gun battle between battleships and cruisers.
+The Gato-class boats were considered to be fleet submarines, designed to operate as adjuncts to the main battle fleet, based on standard-type battleships since World War I. They were to scout out ahead of the fleet and report on the enemy fleet's composition, speed, and course, then they were to attack and whittle down the enemy in preparation for the main fleet action, a titanic gun battle between battleships and cruisers.
 This was an operational concept born from experience in World War I. To operate effectively in this role, a submarine had to have high surface speed, long range and endurance, and heavy armament.
 Limitations in submarine design and construction in the 1920s and 1930s made this combination of qualities very difficult to achieve.
 The U.S. Navy experimented constantly with this concept in the post-World War I years, producing a series of submarines with less than stellar qualities and reliability, the (also known as the T class) and the V-boats, of which V-1 through V-3 were an unsuccessful attempt to produce a fleet submarine.

-Tambor and Gar class
+Tambor and Gar classes

 By 1931, the experimental phase of fleet submarine development was over and the Navy began to make solid progress towards what would eventually be the Gato class.
-By 1940, a much better developed industrial base and experience gained from the Porpoise-, -, and ships resulted in the Tambor and Gar classes.
+By 1940, a much better developed industrial base and experience gained from the Porpoise-, -, and boats resulted in the Tambor and Gar classes.
 Finally, the U.S. Navy had hit the right combination of factors and now had the long-desired fleet submarine.

-Timing, however, conspired against the actual use of these ships in their assigned role.
+Timing, however, conspired against the actual use of these boats in their assigned role.
 The attack on Pearl Harbor on 7 December 1941 destroyed the Pacific Fleet battle line and along with it the concept of the battleship-led gun battle, as well as 20 years of submarine strategic concept development.
 It left the fleet submarine without a mission.
 Fortunately, the same capabilities that would have enabled these submarines to operate with the fleet made them superbly qualified for their new mission of commerce raiding against the Japanese Empire.

 Timing, however, also conspired to make the Gatos a mass-produced class of submarines.
 Six units were planned in FY41.
 In the immediate aftermath of the Two-Ocean Navy Act 48 additional units were ordered.
 By the end of 1941, 33 Gato keels had been laid.